-2015 was not only an exciting year for ServiceChannel but one that saw more advances across the facilities management sector.
+The past few years were not only exciting for ServiceChannel, but for all of facilities management, as the entire sector saw great advancements.
 The FM field continues to evolve over a number of strategic, tactical, human and technological factors.

 With a highly experienced team with hundreds of years in the FM field serving a wide array of customers, we get a pretty good sense of what the marketplace wants and where it’s going.
-Our insights come from those with a long history of successfully deploying FM technology like retailers and restaurant chains to those now realizing similar benefits like healthcare, property management and transportation/logistics operations.
+Our insights come from those with a long history of successfully deploying FM technology, such as retailers and restaurant chains, to those now realizing similar benefits, like healthcare, property management

 What’s Going to Impact Facilities Management

-However as more companies get a window into their spend, many are now interested in learning if this spend is ‘appropriate.’
+However, as more companies get visibility into FM spend, many are now interested in learning if this spend is ‘appropriate.’
 What’s appropriate?
-For example, how does that spend compare against other similar companies or industry standards?
-Analyzing FM spend against appropriate benchmarks will further empower facilities managers to better control that spend and drive improved performance across their organizations.
+For example, how does that spend compare

 In addition to diving deeper into the data specific to facilities programs, there’ll be even more to learn by investigating the relationships between facilities data with other data that companies either capture now or are beginning to collect and analyze.

-Many multi-location brands have a wealth of data being stored in disparate systems, from stats on foot traffic, advertising and sales to other operational data such as inventory levels, lease information, utility/waste/water management and equipment/asset aging.
+Many multi-location brands have a wealth of data being stored in disparate systems, including stats on foot traffic, advertising and sales, and other operational data such as inventory levels, lease information, utility/waste/water management and equipment/asset aging.

 By using advanced database and analytics techniques, companies will be able to see both facilities’ impact on the rest of their business, and just as importantly, how the rest of their business impacts their facilities.
 This unification of data analysis will open the door to a wealth of new insights that will support improvements in both the revenue and cost side of any company’s income statement.

-But a new technology called the ‘Internet of Things’ (IoT) is driving changes to all aspects of our lives, including those in facilities management.
+But the ‘Internet of Things’ (IoT) is driving changes to all aspects of our lives, including those in facilities management.
 How?
 As the IoT continues to catch on, equipment and assets will be able to self-monitor themselves and automatically know when they need service or maintenance.